DSL vs. Cable vs. Fiber: What's the Best Wired Internet?

 DSL vs. Cable vs. Fiber Internet

-One key difference between DSL, cable and fiber internet is speed.
+One key difference between DSL, cable, and fiber internet is speed.
 Review the table below to see which download and upload speeds each type of wired connection offers.
+These ranges will vary based on location and internet provider.

-DSL is the slowest of the three, while the newest technology — fiber — races ahead.
-Cable sits comfortably in the middle but has shown that it can compete with fiber internet to deliver gigabit speeds.
-As you consider these speeds, figuring out what sort of online activities will require slower or faster speeds can help you achieve optimal performance.
+DSL is the slowest of the three, while fiber, the newest technology available, races ahead.
+Cable sits comfortably in the middle but has shown that it can compete with fiber internet to deliver gigabit download speeds.
+As you consider these speeds, figuring out which online activities require slower or faster speeds can help you achieve optimal performance.

 DSL Internet